awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 The following should be considered when using cluster auto scaling:
 + The Amazon ECS service\-linked IAM role is required to use cluster auto scaling\.
 For more information, see [Service\-Linked Roles for Amazon ECS](using-service-linked-roles.md)\.
-+ When using capacity providers with Auto Scaling groups, the `autoscaling:CreateOrUpdateTags` permission is needed\.
++ When using capacity providers with Auto Scaling groups, the `autoscaling:CreateOrUpdateTags` permission is needed on the IAM user creating the capacity provider\.
 This is because Amazon ECS adds a tag to the Auto Scaling group when it associates it with the capacity provider\.

 ## Auto Scaling Group Capacity Providers<a name="asg-capacity-providers"></a>